dreamsxin/example/Stable Diffusion/prompt.md

 提示语范例二：
 `Illustrate a semi-transparent glass armor with intricate details and a structured design.
 Let the armor emit a soft inner glow, with a delicate pink tone visible through its translucency.
 Employ the stable diffusion technique to capture the subtle interplay between the glass and the inner pink hue.`

+`generate a semi-transparent armor using stable diffusion, revealing a vibrant red bodysuit within.
+The armor should appear ethereal and luminescent, with intricate details that subtlety highlight the inner red layer.
+Through the translucency of the armor, the red bodysuit should be visible, adding a touch of mystery and allure to the overall appearance.
+In the final rendering, the contrast between the solid red bodysuit and the semi-transparent armor should create a captivating and dynamic visual effect.`

 正向提示词:

 `(8k, best quality, masterpiece, ultra highres:1.2) Photo of Pretty Japanese woman in the (style of paul rubens and rebecca guay:1.1) (melancholy winter snow:1.4)`